Survival Tips for Non-Traditional Students: Going Back to School as a Mom

 - Take time to appreciate what you’re doing

 Some locations even offer classes tailored to older individuals.
-Or, at least keep them small so you don’t feel overwhelmed.
+Some schools at least keep them small so you don’t feel overwhelmed.
 Once you’re comfortable, scale it up and dedicate more time to your educational goals!

-We’ll Help You Understand How to Go Back to School
+Parker University Can Help You Understand How to Go Back to School with Success

 Learning how to go back to school is an easy endeavor.
-There are plenty of online guides, like this one, helping you get back into school.
-We’re more than happy to fill any info gaps you may have, too.
+There are plenty of online guides, like this one, helping you get back into the groove.
+We’re more than happy to fill any info gaps you may have, too!

 The real challenge is making the commitment, especially if you have maternal duties!
-We can help with every step in this process — we’re a click or call away!
+However, Parker University can help with every step in this process — we’re only a click or call away!

 We welcome you to explore what’s possible at Parker University.